ansys/pyensight/doc/source/calc_functions.rst

 ``CmplxArg(any parts, complex scalar or vector)``

-Computes the Argument of a complex scalar or vector.
-The resulting scalar is given in degrees and will be in the range -180 and 180 degrees.
+Computes the argument of a complex scalar or vector.
+The resulting scalar is given in a range between -180 and 180 degrees.

 :math:`\text{Arg = atan(Vi/Vr)}`